-- Awesome Yet Practical: The Fireburst is an aerial bomb that fires its own explosive energy balls which deal massive damage to both a Moth's shields and hull.
-It is also the only weapon in the game that can do damage to a Moth's engine, provided that the Moth's shields are at a certain low level before the damage is enough to destroy it (and concerning the power of this weapon, it's nearly unbalanced).
+- Awesome Yet Practical: The Fireburst is an aerial bomb that fires its own explosive energy balls which deal massive damage to a Moth's shields.
+It is also the only weapon in the game that can do direct damage to a Moth's engine, provided that the Moth's shields are at a certain low level before the damage is enough to destroy it (and concerning the power of this weapon, it's nearly unbalanced).

 - Then there's the Groundbase missile, a gravity-sucking missile that causes collision damage proportional to the Moth's height level and momentarily stunning the pilot for a few seconds.

 - Big Bulky Bomb: At a certain point in the plot, it becomes necessary to blow up a thick tunnel-blocking wall.
 A nuclear missile is fitted to the player's moth, but it's so big it can't fit in the standard hardpoints so it just hangs off the side of the cockpit.
 When that fails, an even bigger one is fitted.